<< Click to Display Table of Contents >>

 The following information relates to using Bizagi Studio to install connectors, which is one of the two methods for their installation.

 Refer to Installing and configuring connectors for more information on how to install connectors differently.

 Connector Xchange user interface explained

-You may enter key words to search for connectors, or filter them according to the different categories:
+You may enter keywords to search for connectors, or filter them according to the different categories:

-At this window, click Install:
+In this window, click Install:

 Make sure you read and accept the End User License Agreement (EULA) for Bizagi Connector Xchange and its connectors.

 After you have finished reading, click on Install to start the installation.

 Notice that the installation may take around a minute or so: